Rather theoretical or rather practical? Or how to drive managerial action during change

 Curious to learn more?

-I hope this has sparked your curiosity by revealing a bit of theory on these subjects… while the main focus of a leader or manager is practice.
+I hope this sparked your curiosity by showing a bit of theory while keeping the focus on practice.

-In short, this back-and-forth between theory and practice is so natural for me that I am always surprised when someone asks me this question.
+For me, this constant movement between theory and practice feels natural.
+That’s why I’m always surprised when someone asks me that question.

 And you—has anyone ever asked you this?